-This type will often gain their self-esteem through visible accomplishments as well as through social approval.
+This type will often gain their self-esteem through visible accomplishments and social approval.
 This subtype will be in tune with and empathize with other people’s needs.

-They will become an important and indispensable part of organizations because of this.
+They will become an essential and indispensable part of organizations because of this.
 Rather than being the center of attention, these people find it most important to be allied with the right people.

 One-to-One: Seduction/Aggression- The Lover

-Type 2’s have a great capacity for being interpersonally attuned and for making connections.
-This subtype specifically uses those skills to win the approval of a select group of people in one-to-one relationships.
+Type 2’s have a great capacity for being interpersonally attuned and making connections.
+This subtype uses those skills to win the approval of a select group of people in one-to-one relationships.

 They can use body language and certain speaking tones that some may consider seductive, though not always in a sexual sense.
 In more aggressive styles of this subtype, this can also lead to them wanting more personal attention and recognition.

 Enneagram 3 Subtypes

 Enneagram 3 Instinctual Variants:

 Self-preservation: Security- The Company Man/Woman

 Type 3’s have a remarkable ability to work hard, maintain a good image, and perform well.
 They have high drive and energy to accomplish goals such as getting a lovely home and achieving financial security.
 This subtype will seek material success.
 However, this subtype can also struggle with becoming too involved with their role at work and potentially losing their true self.